guyzmo/kitt/README.md

         }
     }

     * The `engines` key can contain three plugins: `xlib`, `wnck` and `dbus`.
+    * The `action` key contains for each known common multitouch gesture the action to trigger, that depends on the engine you use.

+ * gestures configuration file: `config_gestures.json`:

+        {
+            "move_down" : [],
+            "move_up"   : [],
+            "move_left" : [],
+            "move_right": []
+        }

     * The `gestures` key contains the specific gestures for your touch device.
 To record them, you have to execute kitt as follows, and copy the long ununderstandable strings that it outputs for each gesture you want to record.

         kitt foreground -v

- * The `action` key contains for each known common multitouch gesture the action to trigger, that depends on the engine you use.

 Here are the different actions available: